jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

 Press any key to continue...
 ```

-This shows a single exception, an HttpRequestException.
+This shows a single exception: an HttpRequestException.
 This is thrown because there are no services running for this application to connect to.

 This is often the only information that we need (and this is why "await" does this).